taddison/personal-site/README.md

 - alt text for share images
 - custom description og meta-tag used for blog posts
 - put a link icon before/after on hover for permalinks
-- webc for things like tag pills
+- webc for things like tag pills (or partials to render lists of tags, etc.)
+- now page
+- revise about page
 - colophon
 - atom feed
 - maybe not have every post in the feed?
 - favicon - https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs
+- deleted all the language definitions for non-supported prism language - would prefer errors
+- analytics

 - documentation
   - indieweb tags